jingyunw/Capstone_Project/README.md

 ***

 ### Regression:
 ARIMA, FBProphet, and LSTM models were used for prediciting future closing price.
-By comparing the test result, LSTM was selected as the best performing regressio model.
+By comparing the test result, LSTM was selected as the best performing regression model.

 |  Model | MAE | RMSE | R2 | Choice |
 | :---: | :---: |:---: | :---: |:---: |